ShieldNavalny/regitrawatch/README.md

 ---

 ## 🧠 Notes
+- Regitra will kick you out of session after some time no matter what you do.
+So you should keep your phone under your hand
 - CAPTCHA solving is done via 2Captcha — make sure your balance is sufficient.
 - The script is designed to run continuously and re-authenticate if needed.